-34 Transcript of the Economy, Culture and Sport Committee meeting, 19 July 2011, page 10.
-35 Notes of the Economy, Culture and Sport Committee visit to the Olympic Park, time.
+33 Transcript of the Economy, Culture and Sport Committee meeting, 19 July 2011, time.
 In a new Sport and Healthy Living Policy, the OPLC has produced more detailed plans for the aquatics centre and handball arena: it has developed a set of minimum requirements that will be embedded in contracts with the operator(s) of the venues.37 These requirements state that there must be public access to the venues at all times except for during major events, as well as specifying what level of access should be provided for educational use, sessions for disabled people and elite use.
 Please see Appendix 3 to view the requirements developed by the OPLC in full.